Labisy/Dokins/README.md

 ## License

-Project streamApi is distributed under the Apache License 2.0
+Project dokin is distributed under the Apache License 2.0